IMPLANTABLE CONTACTS LENS

 Made from collamer, a collagen co-polymer that is compatible with the human eye, the ICL also contains an ultraviolet filter that protects the eye against harmful ultraviolet radiation.

-The quality of vision following ICL implantation may provide higher quality visual outcomes as compared to laser vision correction, especially in patient with high refractive error.
+ICL aims to provide a higher quality of vision outcome as compared to laser vision correction, especially in patient with high refractive errors.

 Key advantages of ICL:

 - Can correct up to -18.00 of short-sightedness, up to -10.00 of long-sightedness and up to -6.00 of astigmatism.

 - Does not require thinning of the cornea as in laser vision correction.

 - Better preservation of the structural integrity of the cornea.

 - Should the need arise, the ICL can be removed.